Physics-inspired Equivariant Descriptors of Non-bonded Interactions

-The BFDb contains charged molecules, polar molecules with a constant dipole moment, and apolar molecules without any permanent charge or dipole moment.
+The BFDb contains charged molecules, polar molecules with an effectively constant dipole moment, and apolar molecules without any permanent charge or dipole moment.
 The combination of these three molecular categories results in six dimer classes with different ideal power-law decay constants of their interactions \cite{israelachvili_intermolecular_2011}: charge-charge (CC) with $p_\mathrm{ CC}= 1$, charge-polar (CP) with $p_\mathrm{ CP} = 2$, polar-polar (PP) with $p_\mathrm{ PP} = 3$, charge-apolar (CA) with $p_\mathrm{ CA} = 4$, polar-apolar (PA) with $p_\mathrm{ PA} = 5$, and finally apolar-apolar (AA) with an ideal interaction decay of $p_\mathrm{ AA} = 6$.
-We show an example snapshot for a CC pair in the inset of Fig.~\ref{fig:rmse_subset}c and example energy and force binding curves are shown in the SI.
+We show an example snapshot for a CC pair in the inset of \autoref{fig:rmse_subset}c and example energy and force binding curves are shown in \autoref{si-fig:dft_dimer_curves_fit} of the Supporting Information.
 We note in passing that often the decay exponents for the computed binding curves deviate from the ideal values, although the general trend of faster decay when moving from CC to AA dimers is preserved.
-Even though this data set is very similar to that used in Refs.~\citenum{grisafi_incorporating_2019, grisafi_multi-scale_2021}, we perform a different kind of experiments, geared more explicitly towards probing the ability of long-range models to capture the tails of different types of interactions.
-We split the structures into train and test sets based on a threshold separation distance $r_\mathrm{train} = r - r_0$, i.e. we train on shorter-range information and assess whether the model can extrapolate the asymptotic decay.
+Even though this dataset is very similar to that used in Refs.~\citenum{grisafi_incorporating_2019, grisafi_multi-scale_2021}, we perform an experiment geared more explicitly towards probing the ability of LR models to capture the tails of different types of interactions.
+We split the structures into train and test sets based on a threshold separation distance $r_\mathrm{train}$ measured from the shortest separation $r_0$, i.e. we train on shorter-range information and assess whether the model can extrapolate the asymptotic decay.
 In addition, we include the dissociated limit of vanishing interaction energy, where the supercell contains only one monomer.
-This setup is consistent with a practical scenario where one would like to be able to train on small simulation cells, and use the LODE model on larger structures.
+This setup is consistent with typical scenarios, in which one would like to train the ML models on small simulation cells and use them on larger structures which are inaccessible to fully quantum mechanical methods due to the high computational cost.